 Skip to content

-To help, we've created examples of 58 different prompting techniques* using instructor that you can take advantage of today.
+We created examples of 58 prompting techniques* using instructor.

-Click on the links to learn more about each method and how to apply them effectively in your prompts.
+Click links to learn about each method and how to apply them in prompts.

 Zero-Shot